-(1): These are given in relation to which entities listed in Figure 1 could enact them.
-As the table suggest, most actors could be incentivised for most of the suggested activities.
+Examples of general types of commendable activities are given in relation to which of the entities listed in Figure 1 could enact them.
+As the table suggest, most actors could be incentivized for most of the suggested activities.

 What kinds of incentives can be offered?